xjtushujun/Auto-6ML/README.md

 Auto^6ML is a [jittor](https://github.com/Jittor/jittor) package providing support for machine learning automation and some popular meta-learning algorithms.

-The Auto^6ML code including four aspects:data automation、network automation、loss automation and algorithm automation.
+The Auto^6ML code including four aspects: data automation、network automation、loss automation and algorithm automation.
 This repository is building.

 ## Main References
 ### Survey